-From that point on every run was a competition with myself to run my fastest 5km.
+From that point on, every run was a competition with myself to run my fastest 5km.
 I constantly watched my pace to make sure each run was faster than the next.
 This felt great to achieve my goal, run after run - bringing my time down with every run.
-But we all reach this point when the times get almost impossible to beat, then one day you go out for your 5km time trial and its slower than normal.
+But we all reach this point when the times get almost impossible to beat, then one day, you go out for your 5km time trial, and it's slower than normal.

 The whole idea around run slow to run fast is that your body will adapt to the slow 155bpm pace allowing your pace to increase but your HR to stay the same.
 In turn, allowing your max threshold pace to increase along the way.
-So now your 5km record will be built up through stress free running and surpassed to a time you never thought possible.
+So now your 5km record will be built up through stress-free running and surpassed to a time you never thought possible.

 The hardest part with runners and athletes is actually being able to take a step back and run at that slow pace because it feels too easy.
 You must stay dedicated to your goal and think about the bigger picture with running.
 Running slower to run faster is the key to breaking records and success in running.
 You also get the added stress release, the chance to take a few pics along the way and enjoy the scenery.